$597

-The day has come!
-We will get up early to catch the shuttle bus up to Machu Picchu!
-Once we pass the entrance gate, we will begin the 2.5 hour tour of Machu Picchu.
-Our guide will take you to the most important sites and explain the history of each section of the ruins.
-You will learn about the Temple of the Sun, Temple of the Condor, Temple of Three Windows, the House of Inca and much more!
+This is the day you have been waiting for, after breakfast at your hotel, get an early bus at 5:30am up to Machu Picchu just in time to witness the sunrise.
+It is a truly mystical place, you’ll not want to miss!
+After enjoying the sunrise your guide will provide a 2-hour tour of Machu Picchu.
+The guide will take you to the most important sites and explain the history of each section of the ruins.
+Learn about the Temple of the Sun, Temple of the Condor, Temple of Three Windows, the House of Inca and much more!
 If you booked ahead of time, you may have the opportunity to do an extra hike after your tour!

-When we are all set, we will board the bus down to Aguas Calientes to have lunch (not included).
+When you have finished at Machu Picchu, board the bus down to Aguas Calientes to have lunch (not included).
 There are many good restaurants in Aguas Calientes that you may choose from.
 We will be boarding the train which departs from Aguas Calientes at 14:55 or 15:20 to Ollantaytambo.
-At the exit from the train station, your driver will meet you to take you in our private transportation back to Cusco, arriving approximately 7:00pm at your hotel.
+At the exit from the train station, the driver will meet you to take you in our private transportation back to Cusco, arriving approximately 7:00pm at your hotel.

 The best Lares Trek to Machu Picchu is available on any date that its best for you.